Nomination Guide

 Special Honors Awards

 For the following special honors categories, please submit a narrative summary of up to 500 words detailing the nominee’s accomplishments as it pertains to the category.
 We ask that projects or accomplishments have occurred within the last three (3) years.
-Three (3) honorees will be selected for recognition in each Special Honors category. ï»¿
+Up to three (3) honorees will be selected for recognition in each Special Honors category.

 • Emerging Leaders in Philanthropy